Fishing activities and rental gear

 The only types of fish that are released are the species that are restricted, such as Atlantic salmon or other individuals that do not meet the regulatory criteria.
 With some fish species in wilderness lakes, we encourage our guests to release the bigger catch (if not injured), to support the reproduction of the stronger individuals in the small ecosystem.

 Catching fish to eat is a long tradition in our remote community, but this culture might change at some point, with the increasing popularity of fishing as a sport.
 But as long as the fish stock seems to be in steady condition, we are happy to cook your catch for you on open fire, smoked in traditional way or as traditional raw salted fish (”gravlax”).
-If you don´t enjoy eating the fish you catch, you can always choose to donate it to elderly people in our village!
+If you don´t enjoy eating the fish you catch, you can always choose to release your catch or donate it to elderly people in our village!

 It is difficult to find any other place with such good fishing opportunities in the most peaceful surrounding, good services and spectacular wilderness setting.